jinghuazhao/FM-pipeline/README.md

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.

-Optionally, specification of file containing sample to be excluded from the reference panel is also indicated.
+We also specifies a file containing sample to be excluded from the reference panel.

 ## Outputs